-- How many employees will you send to build it?
+- How many employees will you send to build the fence?

 - Do you offer any warranty on the fence?

-Once you know the kind of vinyl fence you want to install and how many feet the fence will be, you’ll have a good idea about vinyl fence costs.
-But having more information is always helpful, so here are the answers to some commonly asked questions.
+After deciding on the kind of vinyl fence to install and the length of the fence, a general idea of the vinyl fence costs will emerge.
+But having more information is always helpful; below are the answers to some commonly asked questions.

 Q. Is vinyl fencing cheaper than wood?

 Not necessarily.
-It partly depends on the type of wood since some varieties are more expensive than others, but vinyl usually costs more than wood.
-Still, there might be a close price difference depending on current wood costs, so you might see prices for vinyl at $2 to $6 apiece and wood at $2 to $10 per picket.
+It partly depends on the type of wood, since some varieties are more expensive than others, but wood fences cost less than vinyl in general.
+Still, there might be a close price difference depending on current wood costs.

 Q. How long can a vinyl fence last?

 Most vinyl fences last anywhere from 10 to 30 years, depending on the weather conditions and the type of materials used to make the vinyl fence.

 Q. How much does a 100-foot vinyl fence cost?